Church of the Resurrection (Manhattan): Music programs

 Resurrection's musicians offer settings of the Mass, motets, and other music every Sunday and on many feasts, often with a chamber orchestra.
 The choir is composed of professional singers, who appear on Sundays and major feast-days throughout the season.
 The hymns sung are drawn from the 1940 Hymnal, the New English Hymnal, and many other sources.
 Several small orchestras and early music groups present concerts at Resurrection.

 Worship services

-Solemn Mass is celebrated on Sunday mornings according to the English Missal, with full ceremonial, choir, hymns, and a choral Mass setting.
+Solemn Mass is offered on Sunday mornings according to The English Missal, with full ceremonial, choir, hymns, and a choral Mass setting.
 During the summer months a Sung Mass is offered instead of the regular Solemn Mass.
 It includes hymns and a setting of the Ordinary of the Mass for congregational singing.
-Low Mass is offered at 8:30 am on Sundays and daily through the week at regularly scheduled times.
+Low Mass is offered at 8:30 am on Sundays and daily throughout the week at regularly scheduled times.

-Other services vary with the monthly schedule, and notice can be found on the website.